 It is unknown whether the suicidality risk extends to longer-term use, i.e., beyond several months.
-However, there is substantial evidence from placebo-controlled maintenance trials in adults with depression that the use of antidepressants can delay the recurrence of depression.
+However, there is substantial evidence from placebo-controlled maintenance trials in adults with depression that the use of ntidepressants can delay the recurrence of depression.

-All patients being treated with antidepressants for any indication should be monitored appropriately and ved closely for clinical worsening, suicidality, and unusual changes in behavior, especially during the few months of a course of drug therapy, or at times of dose changes, either increases or decreases The following symptoms, anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity
+All patients being treated with antidepressants for any indication should be monitored appropriately and observed closely for clinical worsening, suicidality, and unusual changes in behavior, especially during the initial few months of a course of drug therapy, or at times of dose changes, either increases or decreases [see Boxed Warnina].
+The following symptoms, anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggre

-The following symptoms, anxiety, agitation, paine attacks, insomnia, irritability, nostility, aggressiveness, impulsivity, adathisa (psychomotor restlessness), hypomania, and mania, have been reported in adult and pediatric patients being treated with antidepressants for major depressive disorder as well as for other indications, both psychiatric and nonpsychiatric.
-Although a causal link between the emergence of such symptoms and either the worsening of depression and/or the emergence of suicidal impulses has not been established, there is concern that such symptoms may represent precursors to emerging suicidality. consideration should be given to changing the therapeutic regimen, including possibly discontinuing the medication, in patients whose depression is persistently worse, or who are experiencing emergent suicidality or symptoms that might be precursors to worsening depression or suicidality, especially if these symptoms are severe, abrupt in onset, or were not part of the patient's presenting symptoms.

-severe, acrupt in onset, or were not part of the patients presenting symptoms.
+Akathisia (psychomotor restlessness), hypomania, and mania, have been reported in adult and pediatric patients being treated with antidepressants for major depressive disorder as well as for other indications, both psychiatric and nonpsychiatric.
+Although a causal link between the emergence of such symptoms and either the worsening of depression and/or the emergence of suicidal impulses has not been established, there is concern that such symptoms may represent precursors to emerging suicidality.
+Consideration should be given to changing the therapeutic regimen, including possibly discontinuing the medication, in patients whose depression is persistently worse, or who are experiencing emergent suicidality or symptoms that might be precursors to worsening depression or suicidality, especially if these symptoms are ere, abrupt in onset, or were not part of the patient's presenting symptoms severe, abrupt in onset, or were not part of the patient's presenting symptoms.

 Families and caregivers of patients being treated with antidepressants for MDD or other indications, both psychiatric and nonpsychiatric, should be alerted about the need to monitor patients for the emergence of agitation, irritability, unusual changes in behavior, and the other symptoms described above, as well as the emergence of suicidality, and to report such symptoms immediately to healthcare providers.
 Such monitoring should include daily observation by families and caregivers.
-Prescriptions for bupropion hydrochloride extended-release tablets (SR) should be written for the smallest quantity of tablets consistent with good natient management in order to reduce the risk of overdose. stent with good patient management, in order to reduce the risk of overdose.
+Prescriptions for bupropion hydrochloride extended-release tablets (SR) should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.